Eruptive mass loss less than a year before the explosion of superluminous supernovae. II. A systematic search for pre-explosion eruptions with VLT/X-shooter: The X-shooter sample

 The sample is supplemented with SLSNe-I that have high-quality X-shooter spectra available in the literature and ESO archive\footnote{Program ID: 105.20CB.002, PI: Annalisa De Cia}.
 To identify these objects, we conducted a thorough review of all publicly available SLSN-I spectra in the WISeREP and ESO archive\footnote{https://www.wiserep.org/} \citep{Yaron2012a} up to October 2024.
 Although the first SLSN-I discovered to exhibit a CSM shell was observed with the LRIS instrument mounted on the Keck I telescope, the \ion{Mg}{II} absorption lines associated with the CSM were unresolved in that dataset.
 Thus, we restrict our analysis to X-shooter spectra.
 Out of a total of 281 known SLSNe-I (reported in TNS), we identified 20 objects with publicly available X-shooter spectra, 19 of which fulfill our redshift limit.

-A quality cut was applied to the entire sample of 32 (13+19) SLSNe-I, excluding objects with a signal-to-noise ratio (S/N) below 3 per resolution element at the expected location of Mg II, as spectra below this threshold do not yield reliable or informative results regarding the presence or absence of a CSM.
+A signal-to-noise (S/N)-based quality cut was applied to the full sample of 32 (13 + 19) SLSNe-I. For each spectrum, the S/N was computed as the median of the flux divided by the associated error at each wavelength within the $2675-2875$~\AA\ interval.
+We excluded all spectra with S/N $< 3$ per resolution element at the expected location of Mg II, as spectra below this threshold do not yield reliable or informative results regarding the presence or absence of a CSM.
 After implementing the quality cut criteria, the final sample comprises 11 SLSNe-I from our initial triggered observations (SN\,2021txk and SN\,2021oes are excluded due to S/N of 1.2 and 1.5 per resolution element, respectively) and 10 SLSNe-I from the literature, resulting in a total of 21 objects.
 The final sample is presented in Table~\ref{tab:sample}.